-In 2006, Indiana's official Web site gradually became IN.gov, a re-branding initiative that brings us to the current CMS implementation and IN.gov constitency efforts.
+In 2006, Indiana's official Web site gradually became IN.gov, a re-branding initiative that brought a website consistency to nearly all websites.

 accessIndiana's online service offerings grew even more with the launch of the nation's first online certified record and verification search for driving records and the health professional license renewal service that realized a 70% adoption rate in its first year.
 Indiana's official Web site also climbed the charts in the Best of Web Competition when it was awarded 2nd place in 2004.